MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/virtual-entities/enable-virtual-table-event-support.md

     |`OnExternalUpdated`|Contains data about a record that was updated in an external system exposed as a virtual table in Dataverse.|
     |`OnExternalDeleted`|Contains data about a record that was deleted in an external system exposed as a virtual table in Dataverse.|

-1. The external system which controls the data must send an authenticated http request to Dataverse using the APIs that were enabled by data in VirtualEntityMetadata.
+1. The external system which controls the data must send an authenticated http request to Dataverse using the APIs that were enabled by data in Virtual Entity Metadata.
 This is typically performed by a call using an authenticated service principal account.
 More information: [Build web applications using server-to-server (S2S) authentication](../build-web-applications-server-server-s2s-authentication.md)

     But any application or user that can perform a call to Dataverse can send the http request needed to notify Dataverse that the event occurred.